Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: A semi-contracting multiply connected wandering domain

-It follows that we can arrange conditions (\ref{eq:cond1}) and (\ref{eq:cond2}) to hold in each annulus with constants $\delta_{n,0}$ and $\delta_{n,1}$ that are as small as we need them to be; thus, by invoking Lemma \ref{lem:interpolate}, we obtain a sequence of quasiconformal maps $\phi_n$ that interpolate between $\gamma_n$ and $f$ on the annuli $A_n$ bounded by $C_n$ and $C_n'$, and we can (by the preceding discussion and the fact that $r$ and $r'$ are fixed) arrange for their dilatations $K_n$ to satisfy
+It follows that we can arrange conditions (\ref{eq:cond1}) and (\ref{eq:cond2}) to hold in each annulus $A_n := \{z\in \Cx : r < |z - z_n| < r'\}$ with constants $\delta_{n,0}$ and $\delta_{n,1}$ that are as small as we need them to be.
+Thus, by invoking Lemma \ref{lem:interpolate}, we obtain a sequence of quasiconformal maps $\phi_n$ that interpolate between $J_n$ and $f$ on the annuli $A_n$ with dilatation as close to one as we please, say $K_n < 1 + 1/n^2$, by (\ref{eq:KSc}) and (\ref{eq:KSk}).
+It follows that the $K_n$ can be made to satisfy

-Furthermore, since we arranged for $\gamma_n(C_n)$ to surround $C_{n+1}$, it is easy to check that no orbit that enters one of the $A_n$ gets too close to a pole and revisits regions of high dilatation.
-The new map

-is quasiregular and satisfies the hypotheses of Lemma \ref{lem:straighten}; we apply it to obtain a $K_\infty$-quasiconformal map $\psi$ such that